Smarsh

-Smarsh is a multinational "software as a service" (SaaS) company headquartered in Portland, Oregon, with nine offices worldwide including locations in, New York, Redwood City, California, Boston, Raleigh, North Carolina, London and Bangalore, India.
-The company provides comprehensive archiving and has compliance, supervision and e-discovery solutions for companies in highly regulated industries, including public sector and financial services.
+Smarsh Inc. (stylized as smarsh) is a "software as a service" (SaaS) company headquartered in Portland, Oregon, with nine offices worldwide.
+The company provides comprehensive archiving and has compliance, supervision and e-discovery tools for companies in highly regulated industries, including public sector and financial services.

 History

 The company was founded in Brooklyn, New York in 2001.
 The founder, Stephen Marsh, believed that the financial industry needed a better way to archive, store, and regulate its data as regulations required.
 In 2004, the company relocated its headquarters to Portland, Oregon.

 In 2012, Quest Software, which owned 60% of Smarsh, was sold to Dell Computer.
 In 2013, Dell sold its stake to California investment firm Toba Capital.

-In 2015, the company used its social media archiving tools to assist with a study on the use of social media by adolescents.
-Smarsh was contracted by CNN to host a secure server where social media use by participating students was monitored and analyzed.
-The Anderson Cooper 360° special report, #Being13: Inside the Secret World of Teens, was released in October 2015, and won an Emmy Award in the News and Documentary category.
+In 2020, Kim Crawford Goodman joined Smarsh as their new CEO.